Many different religions

 The first people we know much about from Central Asia were the Indo-Europeans, or Yamnaya.
 They were living in Central Asia by at least 3000 BC.
 Indo-European people worshipped gods who represented things in the Central Asian environment.
 In that steppe of vast sky and storms, there was a sky and storm god.
 He was related to the Greek god Zeus, the Indian god Indra, the Roman god Jupiter, and the German god Tyr.

-The Indo-Europeans also worshipped a god who made the grass ripen, Deva (related to the Hindu goddess Devi, the Greek goddess Demeter, the Roman Ceres, and the Zoroastrian and Christian idea of devils).
-Deva’s sons were twin horse gods (related to the Greek and Roman Castor and Pollux.
+The Indo-Europeans also worshipped a god who made the grass ripen, Deva.
+She was related to the Hindu goddess Devi, the Greek goddess Demeter, the Roman Ceres, and the Zoroastrian and Christian idea of devils.
+Deva’s sons were twin horse gods.
+They were related to the Greek and Roman Castor and Pollux.

-This same movement, or just the general trade along the Silk Road, may have also brought Hindu ideas to Central Asia, as shown by this figure of the Hindu god Vishnu found on the banks of the Volga river north of the Caspian Sea (modern Russia).
+This same movement, or just the general trade along the Silk Road, may have also brought Hindu ideas to Central Asia.
+This figure of the Hindu god Vishnu was found on the banks of the Volga river north of the Caspian Sea in modern Russia.
 (Check out Hindu stories that reached early Christians about the same time.)

 About the same time, Christian missionaries also started to come from West Asia to Central Asia.
 They succeeded in getting some people, especially in Armenia, to convert to Christianity.
 Many people converted to an eastern kind of Christianity called Manichaeism.
 Other people in the same area converted to Judaism about the same time.